ac1Dmarv3L/docker-web-template/README.md

 ---

-This repository provides a lightweight and flexible Docker template for local PHP web development with Nginx as the web server and PostgreSQL as the database.
+This repository provides a lightweight and flexible Docker template for local PHP web development with Nginx as the web server, PostgreSQL as the database and pgAdmin for database managing.
 It's tailored for developers who value simplicity and performance while adhering to modern containerization best practices.

 Features: